mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Carbuncle Cup](https://en.wikipedia.org/w/index.php?title=Carbuncle_Cup&oldid=1147643079) - The Carbuncle Cup was an architecture prize, given annually by the magazine Building Design to "the ugliest building in the United Kingdom completed in the last 12 months".
+It was intended to be a humorous response to the prestigious Stirling Prize, given by the Royal Institute of British Architects.The cup was launched in 2006, with the first winne...

 - [Pirate Party of Catalonia](https://en.wikipedia.org/w/index.php?title=Pirate_Party_of_Catalonia&oldid=1195753686) - Pirates of Catalonia (Catalan: Pirates de Catalunya, PIRATA.CAT) is a political party in Catalonia.
 The party is based on the model of the Swedish Pirate Party and is a member of the Pirate Parties International, it supports intellectual property reform, open access to culture and knowledge, transparency and direct democracy.The party was founded in...

 - [Mystery Seeker](https://en.wikipedia.org/w/index.php?title=Mystery_Seeker&oldid=1146656552) - Mystery Seeker was a website based on the Google search engine. that until November 30, 2009 had been known as Mystery Google.
 The WHOIS domain name record for mysterygoogle.com was created on 10 February 2009 with registrant Google Inc, but since February 26, 2017 it has had no website.
 The website has been featured in a number of technology blog...